 9. Why is it good to have higher levels of free chlorine in tap water compared to lake and river water?

-High level of free chlorine in tap water indicate it is safe to drink and microorganisms have been killed by water treatment.
-High levels of free chlorine in surface water kills microorganisms.
+High levels of free chlorine in tap water indicate it is safe to drink and microorganisms have been killed by water treatment.
+High levels of free chlorine in surface water kill microorganisms.
 Note: free chlorine degrades rapidly but there is a lot of discussion currently about converting our water treatment systems to ultraviolet light (UV).
 UV light kills more organisms than chlorine treatment.
 Also, recent research shows that free chlorine can form compounds that are implicated in causing certain cancers.
 Keep in mind however, that safe drinking water has been one of the wildest success stories in human history.

 Reducing Water Pollution